Highfivery/zero-spam-for-wordpress/readme.txt

 = v5.3.4 =

-* fix(notice): removed dismiss button on intial install to ensure plugin settings are configured before use
+* fix(notice): removed dismiss button on initial install to ensure plugin settings are configured before use

 = v5.3.3 =